mindlab-vojo/Teste-Devops/docs/comparison.md

-## Comparison of some RealWorld example apps in terms of amount of code
+## Comparison of some RealWorld example apps in terms of the amount of code

-> Note: LOC represents the number of line of code excluding comments and test suites.
+> LOC represents the number of line of code excluding comments and test suites.
+> Count done on October 7th, 2019 using [Tokei](https://github.com/XAMPPRocky/tokei).

 ### Frontends